 When it comes to perfume reviews, Crazy Perfume Lady is someone I look up to.
 Why?
 Her knowledge is extensive and her vocabulary is simply much wider than mine, but I try and do my best to relay my own thoughts about perfume.
 Her comment on r/indiemakeupandmore about different NAVA vanillas sparked my interest and I knew that one day I’ll try at least some of those fabled fragrances.
 So, here’s my first post about Nocturne Alchemy Vanillas.

 I bought my decants from Crown & Tulip, a not-for-profit “business” run by two perfume lovers (Update, August 2018: the owners don’t offer their decant services anymore).
 These decants cost $4.25 (Spooktacular) and $5.75 (Crystalline and Kobalt), which is a rather cheap way to test out a perfume.
-Crown & Tulip do their work fast, and are accommodating and approachable, so I will not hesitate to shop with them in the future.

 Find Crystalline and Kobalt on the Nocturne Alchemy website: here for $29 (5 ml).